-176. The applicant has proposed control measures to limit the dispersal of GM yeast during the fermentation process.
+- 180. The applicant has proposed control measures to limit the dispersal of GM yeast during the fermentation process.
 The applicant proposes that fermentation will be carried out in closed fermenters to minimise the likelihood of aerosol release, direct contact and ingestion.
 The closed system will have several inlet and outlet ports to allow inoculation of cultures, insertion of fixed and retractable probes, and supply and release of gases.
 The applicant also states that liquids will be transferred through stainless steel piping or transfer vessels.
 The closed fermenters, stainless-steel pipes and transfer vessels would be decontaminated before and after contact with the GM yeast.
-These controls are considered appropriate to minimise the likelihood of dispersal of the GM yeast and are covered in several draft licence conditions.

-177. The applicant has proposed physical and behavioural control measures to limit the dispersal of GM yeast during harvest, by minimising aerosol formation, direct contact and ingestion.
+These controls are considered appropriate to minimise the likelihood of dispersal of the GM yeast and are covered in several licence conditions. - 181.
+The applicant has proposed physical and behavioural control measures to limit the dispersal of GM yeast during harvest, by minimising aerosol formation, direct contact and ingestion.
 GM yeast are separated by pumping the culture solution from the fermenters directly to the centrifuge.
-The residual slurry will be transferred to a vessel where GM yeast will be inactivated and the supernatant transferred for further filtration through a stainless-steel pipe network.
+The residual slurry will be transferred to a vessel where GM yeast will be decontaminated and the supernatant transferred for further filtration through a stainless-steel pipe network.
 All the vessels and piping network will be inspected regularly for any leakage.
-These controls are considered appropriate and are included in the draft licence.
+These controls are considered appropriate and are included in the licence.

-178. The methodology for inactivation of the GMOs will be tested during the initial stages of batch culture for effectiveness of killing the GM yeast.
+- 182. The methodology for decontamination and denaturation (where antibiotic resistance genes are present) of the GMOs will be tested during the initial stages of batch culture for effectiveness of killing and denaturing the GM yeast.
 A licence condition is included that stipulates that both methods of heat and chemical inactivation be tested and validated for their effectiveness in killing the GM yeast after the first run and these results must be provided to the Regulator before proceeding with further runs.

-179. The applicant proposed that all other waste such as filter residue and filter material containing GM yeast would be disposed of via autoclaving.
-This is an acceptable means of disposing of the GM yeast and is included in the draft licence.

-180. The applicant has proposed a contingency plan detailing several steps to deal with any inadvertent small spills.
+In addition, where antibiotic resistance genes are present in the GM yeast, the GM yeast is also required to be denatured using validated methods and these results must be provided to the Regulator before proceeding with further runs. - 183.
+The applicant proposed that all other waste such as filter residue and filter material containing GM yeast would be disposed of via autoclaving.
+This is an acceptable means of disposing of the GM yeast and is included in the licence. - 184.
+The applicant has proposed a contingency plan detailing several steps to deal with any inadvertent small spills.
 As an additional back-up, for example in case of a large spill volume, the drain in the culture area could be blocked and the GM yeast culture pumped to a holding tank where it could be chemically inactivated.
-These steps are considered appropriate and are drafted as licence conditions.

-181. A standard condition is included in the draft licence requiring the licence holder to ensure that dealings are conducted to not compromise the health and safety of people and minimise unintentional exposure to the GM yeast.
+These steps are considered appropriate and are imposed as licence conditions. - 185.
+A standard condition is included in the licence requiring the licence holder to ensure that dealings are conducted to not compromise the health and safety of people and minimise unintentional exposure to the GM yeast.